matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$availableReports, $parameters)</code></pre>

-- `array` `$availableReports` List of all report metadata.
+- `array` `&$availableReports` List of all report metadata.
 Read the [API.getReportMetadata](/api-reference/hooks#apigetreportmetadata) docs to see what this array contains.

 - `array` `$parameters` Contains the values of the sites and period we are getting reports for.
 Some report depend on this data.
 For example, Goals reports depend on the site IDs being request.
 Contains the following information: - **idSites**: The array of site IDs we are getting reports for. - **period**: The period type, eg, `'day'`, `'week'`, `'month'`, `'year'`, `'range'`. - **date**: A string date within the period or a date range, eg, `'2013-01-01'` or `'2012-01-01,2013-01-01'`.